A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: On the expected number of nearby hidden remnants

 \section{On the expected number of nearby hidden remnants}

 In this appendix, we discuss the motivations to consider only one additional source to look for in the vicinity of the Earth.
-We consider the rate --- per unit volume, at the solar circle, as a function of the Galactic latitude $z$ --- of both type Ia and type II Supernova events~\cite{Ferriere:2001rg}:
+We consider the rate --- per unit volume, at the solar circle, as a function of the Galactic latitude $z$ --- of both type Ia and type II Supernova events that are implemented in {\tt DRAGON}~\citep{Ferriere:2001rg}:

 Since we are testing the hypothesis of a Supernova as source of high-energy leptons ($E_{e^{\pm}} > 1 \, \mathrm{TeV}$), we integrate those rates in a cylinder of half-height $h_{\mathrm{cyl}} = 1 \, \mathrm{kpc}$, as this is roughly the distance that those leptons can travel, due to their massive energy-loss.
 Thus we need to compute: